-In 2017, Nevada passed the Nevada Privacy of Information Collected on the Internet from Consumers Act (“Nevada Privacy Law”) to protect Nevada consumers.
+In 2017, Nevada passed the Nevada Revised Statutes Chapter 603A (“Nevada Privacy Law”) to protect Nevada consumers.
 The law requires operators to post a Privacy Policy on their website or online service.

 In 2019, Nevada updated the law to require operators to provide a way for consumers to opt-out of the sale of their personal information.
 This guide will explain a consumer’s rights under the Nevada Privacy Law and answer the following: